SijieZeng/academic-skills/README.md

 I read some books.
 I distinct that what kind of skills are possible to achieve by practicing, and there is a kind of thinking and mindset that could not be gained from practicing.
 Groundbreaking.

+## order in modification
+methodology is the most important step